-‘The Death of a Toad’ by Richard Wilbur is a three stanza poem which is separated into sets of six lines, or sestets.
+‘The Death of a Toad’ by Richard Wilbur is a three-stanza poem that is separated into sets of six lines, or sestets.
 These sestets conform to a consistent and structured pattern of rhyme.
 The lines follow a scheme of aabcbc, alternating as the poet saw fit from stanza to stanza.

 Additionally, a reader should take note of the instances of personification that take place throughout the text.
 Wilbur has chosen to personify the toad and its environment.
 The world of The Death of a Toad’ is alive in every conceivable way.
 This was done in an effort to enhance one’s empathy for the dying animal and bring nature into greater focus.
 One instance in which the environment is given characteristics normally only attributed to humans is in the last stanza.
 The speaker describes the ocean as being ‘ebullient” or full of cheerful energy.

 The poem begins with the speaker describing how the toad was run over by a mower.
 Its leg was irreparably damaged; so much so it had to stagger over the hedges to find safety.
 Here, in the relative sanctuary of the garden, the toad is preparing to die.
 When the time comes it does not die dramatically.
 Its calm and peaceful death is lead up to by the emptying of its “heartsblood.”

 In the final section, the speaker goes into the problems that the whole population of “amphibia” has with humankind.
 They look on as their world is “castrated” by human-made inventions.
 It is clear the speaker is condemning humankind for its disregard of other species.
 He does not have hope that anything will change in the future.

 Chewed and clipped of a leg, with a hobbling hop has got